-The Faculty Award for Transformative Teaching recognizes a colleague for achievement in an imaginative teaching practice.
+The Faculty Award for Excellence in Transformative Teaching recognizes a colleague for achievement in an imaginative teaching practice.
 This might take the form of a curricular revision, a course redesign, an inventive tradition, a new teaching format, an exemplary project, a new immersive experience, or any number of ways our colleagues transform the learning experience.
 In turn, such teaching transforms the students and the teacher.

 Nominate a Colleague

-2017 - Nicholas Miller
+2017 - Nicholas Miller, English

 Nicholas Andrew Miller, associate professor of English and director of the Loyola film studies program, received his Ph.D. in comparative literature from the University of Pennsylvania.
 His areas of teaching and scholarly interest include film animation, early cinema, the intersections between modernist print and visual cultures, and twentieth-century Irish and British literature.
 He is currently at work on an interdisciplinary study of metamorphosis in modernist visual culture titled Metaphor and Metamorphosis Animating the Modern Imagination.
 He is the author of Modernism, Ireland, and the Erotics of Memory (Cambridge, 2002).